 - Download Entry requirements for all programmes

 A science subject at Leaving Certificate is not a requirement for this course.

 The pharmaceutical/healthcare industry is currently one of the most extensive and thriving in Ireland with 18 of the world’s top 20 pharmaceutical companies in the world having operations here.
 Graduates work in the pharmaceutical, biopharmaceutical, biomedical and medical device sectors in the areas of legislation/ regulatory affairs, formulation, analysis, validation, production and quality systems.
 There is a very high direct employment rate from the programme in companies such as Abbott, AbbVie, Pfizer, Eli Lily.
 Baxter and Allergan.

 Level 8 graduates may progress to Masters Degree or PhD programmes across a range of disciplines.
-Graduates can also progress to the pharmacy degree programme in the Royal College of Surgeons in Ireland (RCSI).

 Did you know?